Prospectus

 Absolutely!
 This is a great opportunity to sell your work, and we have scheduled acquisition visits from the State Foundation on Culture and the Arts, as well as the Honolulu Museum of Art.
 Each entry must have a single price.
 Sales are split 60% to the artist and 40% to Hawai‘i Craftsmen.
 Work can be purchased at the gallery and online.

 Was your question not answered?
-Contact the exhibition chair Chris Edwards: christopheredwards@hawaiicraftsmen.org
+Contact the exhibition co-chair Chris Edwards: christopheredwards@hawaiicraftsmen.org

 HAWAII CRAFTSMEN IS SUPPORTED BY THE HAWAI’I STATE FOUNDATION ON CULTURE AND THE ARTS, THE HAWAII COMMUNITY FOUNDATION, THE ATHERTON FAMILY FOUNDATION, THE COOKE FOUNDATION, THE MCINERNY FOUNDATION, THE NATIONAL ENDOWMENT FOR THE ARTS, THE LAILA TWIGG-SMITH ART FUND, SEVERAL PRIVATE FAMILY FOUNDATIONS AND OUR MEMBERS